Genez-io/deployapps-landing-page/content/posts/implement_shopping_cart.md

 genezio local
 ```

-You can test your application from the genezio dashboard by following the URL exposed in the terminal by `genezio local`.
+You can test your application from the DeployApps dashboard by following the URL exposed in the terminal by `genezio local`.

 ```
 ~ genezio local
 Test your code at http://localhost:8083/explore
 ```

-From the genezio dashboard, you can send requests to your backend classes and see the response.
+From the DeployApps dashboard, you can send requests to your backend classes and see the response.

 ![Alt text](/posts/test_backend.png)